jacobdensford/jacobdensford.com/fell/running-the-game.md

 During an encounter, one full die represents a minute.

-While exploring a dungeon, one full die represents an hour.
+While exploring, one full die represents an hour.

-When navigating the wilderness, one full die represents six hours.
+When traveling, one full die represents six hours.

 ## Optional Rules